FiV0/FiV0.github.io/_posts/2025-12-11-wcoj-generic-join.md

         // For every level, perform a single join with the extenders participating in that level for (extenderSet in extenderSets) {
             val singleJoin = GenericSingleJoin(extenderSet, prefixes)
-            val newTuples = singleJoin.join()
-            prefixes = newTuples
+            prefixes = singleJoin.join()
         }
         return prefixes
     }
 }
 ```

+The extended prefixes at one level become the new prefixes at the next level and we start with an empty prefix.
+At the last level the prefixes are just the result tuples.
 And that's it, in roughly ~50 LOC (modulo all the stuff I have left out) we have gotten in implementation of a WCOJ algorithm.
 In a next post will see how the `PrefixExtender` interface composes nicely for certain logical connectors of Datalog like `not`, `and` and `or`.

 [^1]: You can find the code from this post at <https://github.com/FiV0/hooray2>